linkay3601/leetcode/Awk/README.md

 ## Built-in Variables

-The following are the built-in variables and their descriptions.
+Built-in variables and their descriptions.

 | Variable | Describe |
 | :------: | :------: |